Skip to main content

 });

-Then you can directly use the AI chat component in the page:
+Then, you can directly use the AI chat component on the page:

 image